GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_get_settings.md

 *  This shouldn't be confused with the individual PDF settings.

 ### $is_temp | boolean
-*  If this is `true` a user failed the settings validate/sanitise process and we are returning their saved state.
+*  If this is `true`, a user failed the settings validate/sanitise process, and we are returning their saved state.
 *  It's highly unlikely you ever need to change the default settings when this is `true` and you should check for this in your filter.

 ## Usage

 This snippet shows you how to change the *logged out timeout* security setting.
-Before modifying the setting we're looking for a constant you conditionally defined at some stage (but you could use any temporary condition).
+Before modifying the setting, we're looking for a constant you conditionally defined at some stage (but you could use any temporary condition).

 ```
 add_action( 'gfpdf_get_settings', function( $settings, $is_temp ) {